-- Make sure your doctor knows if you are also using butorphanol (Stadol®), cimetidine (Tagamet®), nalbuphine (Nubain®), pentazocine (Talwin®), quinidine (Cardioquin®), muscle relaxants (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, or Soma®), a diuretic or "water pill" (such as furosemide, torsemide, Demadex®, or Lasix®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).
+- Make sure your doctor knows if you also use butorphanol (Stadol®), cimetidine (Tagamet®), nalbuphine (Nubain®), pentazocine (Talwin®), quinidine (Cardioquin®), muscle relaxants (such as carisoprodol, cyclobenzaprine, metaxalone, methocarbamol, Skelaxin®, Soma®), a diuretic (water pill, such as furosemide, torsemide, Demadex®, Lasix®), or a phenothiazine medicine (such as prochlorperazine, promethazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, Trilafon®).

 - You should not use this medicine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.